blacklightpy/vaultofknowledge/The History of Islamic Rule.md

 		- He was driven out by Sher Shah, but a young Akbar got it back, and Humayun ruled again.
 	- Akbar (secular, married a Rajput)
 		- He respected all races and religions and was also a patron of the arts who commissioned the first beautifully illustrated translations of the Ramayana and Mahabharat into the state language of Farsi (Persian) to make them widely known.
-		- He removed Jizya tax and pilgrimage tax (which was for anyone who went to any place of worship)
+		- He removed Jizya tax and pilgrimage tax (which was collected unbeknownst to him, from anyone who went to any place of worship according to how much the tax collector wanted)
 		- In 1582, Akbar united all religions with the syncretic religion of Dīn-i Ilāhī (Persian: دین الهی, lit.
 'Religion of God'), known during its time as Tawḥīd-i-Ilāhī ("Divine Monotheism", lit.
 'Oneness of God') or Divine Faith.
 		- According to Iqtidar Alam Khan, it was based on the Timurid concept of Yasa-i Changezi (Code of Genghis Khan), to consider all sects as one.
 The elements were drawn from different religions.
+		- Akbar was the first to appoint Hindus in courts in large numbers
+			- Out of his 9 Navrathnas (9 Jewels), Raja Birbal, Raja Man Singh, Raja Todramal were from the majority Hindu community.
 	- Jahangir (loved art and architecture)
 	- Shah Jahan (Built Taj Mahal)
 	- Aurangazeb (1658 to 1707)
 		- He was often described as a ruthless tyrant who was an expansionist, imposed tough Sharia laws and brought back the discriminatory jizya tax that Hindu residents had to pay in return for protection.
+		- He reinstated the pilgrimage tax which Akbar abolished
 	- Azam Shah (1707)
 	- Bahadur Shah (Shah Alam) (1707–1712)
 	- Jahandar Shah (1712–1713)